The Federal Government will Become America's Model Employer for the 21st Century.

 Washington, D.C. - Today, the United States Office of Personnel Management announced a record-setting level of charitable giving by Federal employees through the Combined Federal Campaign (CFC).
-At a White House awards ceremony on Friday, OPM Director John Berry presented 25 awards to members of the Federal workforce whose work contributed to raising nearly $276 million in pledges to non-profit programs in 2008.
+At a White House awards ceremony this past week, OPM Director John Berry presented 25 awards to members of the Federal workforce whose work contributed to raising nearly $282.6 million in pledges to non-profit programs in 2009.

-At the White House ceremony, Director Berry recognized nine regional CFC campaigns for recording the largest increase in CFC pledges in 2008 over pledges in 2007.
-Additionally, five campaigns were singled out for taking innovative steps to encourage employee contributions, while 11 Federal employees were awarded special recognition for their leadership on behalf of the program.
-Director Berry presented the awards along with CFC Director Mark Lambert and Carlos Monje of the White House Office of Social Innovation and Civic Participation.
+At the White House ceremony, Director Berry recognized nine regional CFC campaigns for recording the largest increase in CFC pledges in 2009 over pledges in 2008.
+Additionally, five campaigns were singled out for taking innovative steps to encourage employee contributions, while 10 Federal employees were awarded special recognition for their leadership on behalf of the program.

 The Combined Federal Campaign is the world's largest and most successful annual workplace charity campaign, with more than 300 CFC campaigns throughout the country and internationally to help to raise millions of dollars each year.
 Pledges made by Federal civilian, postal and military donors during the campaign season (September 1st to December 15th) support eligible non-profit organizations that provide health and human service benefits throughout the world.
 Since its inception in 1961, the campaign has raised more than $6 billion in charitable donations.